Wasserwecken/bachelorthesis/readme.md

 # Abstract
 ...

-# Prerequisites
-This work requires basic understanding for fragment shaders.

 # Introduction
 Procedural texturing always has been a subject in computer graphics.
 Researchers sought for algorithms and improvements to synthesize textures to represent natural looking surfaces.
-Early algorithms as Perlin-Noise [(P01)] or Worley-Noise [(W01)] are still present today and essential for procedural texture generation, due to their appeareance which suits replicating natural properties.
+Early algorithms as Perlin-Noise [(P01)] or Worley-Noise [(W01)] are still present today and essential for procedural texture generation, due to their appearance which suits replicating natural properties.

-![alt][NOISE01]
+![alt][Figure01]
-> *Images from papers.
-Left: Perlin noise [(P01)], Right: Worley noise [(W01)]*
+> *[Figure01] Images from early papers; Left: Perlin noise [(P01)]; Right: Worley noise [(W01)]*

 In the early ages of procedural texture generation, algorithms and renderers where executed on the CPU.
 But now, "With the ever increasing levels of performance for programmable shading in GPU architectures, hardwareaccelerated procedural texturing in GLSL is now becoming quite useful[...]" [(G01)].
-Imlicit algorithms, where a query for information about a arbitrary point is evaluated, suiting perfectly the conditions for fragment shaders, because it's task is to return the color of a arbitrary pixel without knowledge about it's neighbors [(K01)].
+Implicit algorithms, where a query for information about a arbitrary point is evaluated, suiting perfectly the conditions for fragment shaders, because it's task is to return the color of a arbitrary pixel without knowledge about it's neighbors [(K01)].
 Some Algorithms like Perlin-Noise already defined implicit.
-Other Algorithms may need some modifications to be used imclicit, e.g. rendering shapes, where distance fields can be used to represent them implicit [(IQ02)], [(IQ03)].
+Other Algorithms may need some modifications to be used implicit, e.g. rendering shapes, where distance fields can be used to represent them implicit [(IQ02)], [(IQ03)].
 But as concluded in the quoted paper from Gustavson: "[...] modern shader-capable GPUs are mature enough to render procedural patterns at fully interactive speeds [...]" [(G01)].

 Today, a variety of modern 3D applications like  "Blender" [(BLE01)], "Unity 3D" [(UNI01)], "Unreal Engine" [(UNR01)] or "Cinema 4D" [(CIN01)] offering a interface to the attached renderer to handle the shading of objects in a modular manner, as proposed in the paper "shade trees" [(C01)].
-While these interfaces enabling modifications to shading, it also enables generating procedural informations, because they work and behave like a fragment shader.
+While these interfaces enabling modifications to shading, it also enables generating procedural information, because they work and behave like a fragment shader.
 These interfaces already take advantage of this architecture and shipping with a variety of predefined algorithms to hide the complexity of those, like noise generation or UV projection.
-The posibilities of these interfaces can been pushed so far that convincing and abstract Surfaces can be created with them, without dependecies to textures or other external references.
+The possibilities of these interfaces can been pushed so far that convincing and abstract Surfaces can be created with them, without dependencies to textures or other external references.

-![alt][NODEV01]
+![alt][Figure02]
-> *Procedural Materials in Blender, created for "Nodevember" with a sphere as base; By Simon Thommes 2019*
+> *[Figure02] Procedural Materials in Blender, created for "Nodevember"; Made by Simon Thommes 2019*

-## Annotation
+## Annotations
-By dealing with render applications, procedural texture generation and shaders, some terms can have a similar meaning and sound.
-Therefore important terms have to be defined to prevent misunderstandings.
+By dealing with render applications, procedural texture generation and shaders, some terms can have similar meaning and sound.
+Therefore important terms and their meaning in this work have to be defined to prevent misunderstandings.

 ### Procedural
 The paper "A Survey of Procedural Noise Functions" gave following definition: